Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Experiments

 \subsection{MTEB Results}

-We evaluate the proposed Causal2Vec against recent state-of-the-art text embedding methods on the full MTEB benchmark.
-It is worth noting that many existing approaches rely on non-public or synthetic data for training.
-Even among methods limited to disclosed data, many use substantial amounts of non-retrieval MTEB-related data, potentially leading to overfitting ~\citep{bgeicl}.
-To ensure fair comparisons and better verify the model's generalizability across diverse embedding tasks, we compare only against models trained on publicly available retrieval data.
-As shown in Table~\ref{tab:mteb}, Causal2Vec demonstrates consistently strong performance across various LLM backbones, with our best model, Causal2Vec-Mistral-7B, achieving state-of-the-art results on par with bge-en-icl~\citep{bgeicl}.
-Surprisingly, although LLaMA-2-7B has been shown to perform significantly worse than Mistral-7B on embedding tasks~\cite{grit,llm2vec}, our Causal2Vec built upon LLaMA-2-7B surpasses most leading Mistral-7B-based methods, except for bge-en-icl (few-shot).
+We evaluate the proposed Causal2Vec against competitive embedding models on the MTEB benchmark.
+As shown in Table~\ref{tab:mteb}, Causal2Vec demonstrates consistently strong performance across various LLM backbones, with our best model, Causal2Vec-Mistral-7B, achieving new state-of-the-art results compared to methods trained solely on publicly available retrieval datasets.

-\textbf{Comparison to Bidirectional LLM-based Methods.} LLM2Vec~\citep{llm2vec} removes the causal attention mask to enable bidirectional attention, demonstrating competitive performance on the MTEB benchmark.
-NV-Embed~\citep{nvembed} builds upon this approach by introducing a latent attention layer to obtain pooled embeddings, addressing the limitations of mean pooling.
-Notably, NV-Embed achieves significant improvements by incorporating additional non-retrieval MTEB-related and synthetic data.
-However, when trained solely on public retrieval data, NV-Embed shows lower performance compared to LLM2Vec.
-GRITLM~\citep{grit} unifies embedding and generation training paradigms, yielding embedding performance on par with LLM2Vec.
+\textbf{Comparison to Bidirectional LLM-based Methods.} GRITLM~\citep{grit} and LLM2Vec~\citep{llm2vec} remove the causal attention mask to enable bidirectional embedding generation.
+Building on this attention modification, NV-Embed~\citep{nvembed} introduces a latent attention layer to obtain pooled embeddings, while MGH~\citep{mgh} initializes from LLM2Vec and leverages LLMs' inherent aggregation patterns to derive stronger embeddings over mean pooling.
 In contrast to these bidirectional LLM-based methods, our Causal2Vec requires no modifications to the model architecture, yet enables each token in the sequence to access contextual information through the introduced Contextual token.
-More importantly, our method consistently outperforms LLM2Vec across various base models under identical training data, achieving improvements of $0.78$ points for S-LLaMA-1.3B, $0.80$ for LLaMA-2-7B, and $1.30$ for Mistral-7B.
-These results underscore that shifting from causal attention to bidirectional attention is not necessary for adopting LLMs to text embedding tasks—and may even compromise the model’s ability to extract the well-learned semantic information.
-We argue that the effectiveness of bidirectional attention in capturing contextual information relies on maintaining consistency in attention mechanism throughout both pretraining and finetuning.
+More importantly, our approach surpasses all aforementioned bidirectional models on MTEB.
+Specifically, Causal2Vec consistently outperforms LLM2Vec across three LLM base models.
+Notably, Causal2Vec exceeds the state-of-the-art bidirectional methods MGH (66.10 vs. 65.87) under identical training data and evaluation pipelines.
+These results underscore that shifting from causal attention to bidirectional is not necessary for adopting LLMs in text embedding tasks—and may even compromise the model’s ability to extract the well-learned semantic information.
+We argue that the effectiveness of bidirectional attention in capturing contextual information relies on maintaining consistency in attention mechanisms throughout both pre-training and fine-tuning.